NFL Draft Scouting Combine Back ... With Boycott?

 Quarterbacks, tight ends and receivers kick off the combine on field workouts on March 3.
 Pittsburgh Panthers quarterback Kenny Pickett has the best odds (+120) of being the first quarterback selected.

-The Dallas Cowboys struck gold in back-to-back drafts to set the franchise up for a promising future.
-They drafted receiver CeeDee Lamb in 2020 and linebacker Micah Parsons last Spring.
+With the No. 11 selection, the Washington Commanders have a chance to draft a top collegiate talent, or perhaps exchange the pick in hopes of acquiring one of the NFL's "disgruntled'' quarterbacks such as Aaron Rodgers, Deshaun Watson or Russell Wilson.

-The Cowboys hold the 24th selection in the 2022 NFL Draft, which begins April 28, at the Caesars Forum Convention Center in Las Vegas.
+The 2022 NFL Draft begins April 28, at the Caesars Forum Convention Center in Las Vegas.